Kraviecc/nya-bootstrap-select/README.md

 ### This project is currently in maintenance state, it will only accept bug fix Pull Request, will not accept any new feature.

+## Fork information:
+## Standard behaviour may be broken.
+### This version is optimized for multiselect and livesearch when you have huge dataset.
+Instead of using livesearch attribute you should implement your own input + filter inside ng-repeat.
+Thanks to that you can use limitTo to display only X number of records (this solves problem in >2000 rendered records in IE).

 ## Usage

 1. Install